 As suggested by reviewer 1 and 3, the coupling of OMEN-SED to cGENIE has been removed from this paper and will be submitted to GMD in a separate manuscript.
 We will make sure, to address the steady-assumption earlier.

+I really do not like a complete removal

 Comment: